Clarence Adams (Korean War)

 Clarence Adams (January 4, 1929 – September 17, 1999) was an African-American GI during the Korean War.
 He was captured on November 29, 1950, when the People's Liberation Army overran his all-black artillery unit's position.
 Adams was held as a POW until the end of the war.
 Instead of returning to the United States during Operation Big Switch, Adams was one of 21 American soldiers who chose to settle in the People's Republic of China.
-As a result of their decision, these 21 Americans were considered defectors and traitors.
+As a result of their decision, these 21 Americans were considered defectors.

 Early life

 Adams was born on January 4, 1929, and grew up poor in Memphis, Tennessee.
 He dropped out of high school and joined the U.S. Army in 1946, at the age of 17.

 Korean War

 After basic training, Adams became an infantry machine gunner.
 He was sent to Korea shortly after the war between North and South erupted in June 1950 and was posted to Battery A of the 503rd Artillery Regiment, attached to the 2nd Infantry Division.
 This was his second tour in Korea, as he had first been posted there in 1948.

 After his capture by the Chinese, Adams took classes in communist political theory, and afterwards lectured other prisoners in the camps.
 Because of this and other collaboration with his captors, his prosecution by the Army was likely upon his repatriation.
 During the Vietnam War, Adams made propaganda broadcasts for Radio Hanoi from their Chinese office, telling black American soldiers not to fight:

 You are supposedly fighting for the freedom of the Vietnamese, but what kind of freedom do you have at home, sitting in the back of the bus, being barred from restaurants, stores and certain neighborhoods, and being denied the right to vote. ...
 Go home and fight for equality in America.

-Adams married a Chinese woman name Liu Lin Feng and lived in China until 1966.
+Adams married a Chinese woman named Liu Lin Feng and lived in China until 1966.